Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

 ## Enumeration

-I ran quick nmap scan on the target to find open ports:
+I performed a quick Nmap scan on the target to identify open ports:

 ```
 PORT   STATE SERVICE REASON